siddiqitaha/AI_Rag_Llama2/README.md

-# Ollama RAG Model Comparison
+# Custom Ollama RAG Model

 This project uses Ollama library to run a custom Llama 2 with 7b parameters RAG (Retrieval Augmented Generation) model.
 The program will launch a custom chatbot which references information and data about The University of Aberdeen from its Wikipedia Page.
 The project includes a data extraction module, retreival engine module, prompt module, and a gradio module.